GreatBahram/5-minute-git/notes/27-git-merge.md

 ## rebase

-In case you're looking for having a linear and neat history, rebase is your friend.
-However, rebase is generally harder to learn for newbies 😥 and harder to undo
+If you're aiming for a linear and clean history, rebase is the ideal tool.
+However, it can be more challenging for beginners to learn and, in some cases, more difficult to undo.

 ```mermaid
 graph LR;